 - Preheat oven to 375 deg F.

-- Scrub beets clean, leave 1/2" of the stalks and cut the thin root if it is too long.
+- Scrub beets clean, cut the stalks close to their base and cut the thin root if it is too long.

 - Place aluminum packets on a baking sheet and bake for 1 hour.
 If your beets are larger than 2" diameter, you may need to increase the cooking time to 1 h 15 min or more.